Mdhesari/design-patterns/Readme.md

 The intention of this design pattern to give a solution for copying objects.

-A we all know when assigning an object to a variable it will store the object with its resources which means whenever there is a change on that new variable (for example setting new value for a property) it will be the same on the main object
+As we all know when assigning an object to a variable it will store the object with its resources which means whenever there is a change on that new variable (for example setting new value for a property) it will be the same on the main object

 So the solution is to use __clone() magic method

 $object2 = clone $object1;

+### Chain Of Responsibility (behavioral)

+This design pattern provides a solution to implement middlewares for our application where there are different classes implementing same interface for different targets, and when the client requests we put them on cycle of handlers and each of them do different things until one of them show a result.

+the draw back of this is there may be some problmes where user will get nothing at the end of handlers.